 This great Brazilian gingerbread coffee recipe was sent to me by a Brazilian friend living in the US.
 She adapted a local drink.
-My guests go crazy with it.
+My guests go crazy about it.

 Jane met Tony (not their real names) in the early 2000’s.
 They fell in love, she moved into his apartment.She works as a chef in a coffee shop and we always exchange recipes.